TheArtificial/theartificial.nl/source/blog/2018/02-02-connection-flows.html.md

 category: process
 tags: review, connection, trends, Internet of things, IoT
 author: [ariane, manjari]
+published: false
 ---

+NOTE: Whenever you're writing a blog post and it's not ready to be published, make sure to use the metadata to specify.
+Otherwise when Hans pushes the site with the new cocktail, an incomplete blogpost will be published and automatically publicized on social media.
+Yikes!

+TODO: This intro sounds like it's trying to hard.
+Try less to speak for the agency (or to write as if you're me), and instead write from a voice that is authentic and using words and terminology that are natural.
+If this paragraph is intended to help the reader understand why this is interesting to you, it should sound like you.

+TODO: Use the introduction to establish a purpose.
+What should the reader expect to have gained by the time their at the end of this article?

 As a UX design agency, we love the era of IoT.
 We had the opportunity to design for pioneering companies that created some great connected Things such as VanMoof, Philips Avent, Philips Male Grooming, Philips Sonicare, and more lately Roader.
 We thrive in these new objects and the service challenges that they bring to their users.